logo

 https://www.umc.edu/

 Student Review: “At $3,000 per semester the program was the most expensive in the state.
-The quality of didactic education was excellent and our class outperformed all other programs in the state in the yearly “prep bowl” competition.
+The quality of didactic education was excellent, and our class outperformed all other programs in the state in the yearly “prep bowl” competition.
 I would rate didactic education a full 5 out of 5.
 Also, all students started to work at the hospital at the end of the first semester.
 No other program offers this in the State of Mississippi.
 In theory, this made UMMC students more independent than their peers after graduation.
 Despite this, clinical education had major room for improvement.
-Being the only level 1 trauma center in the state, there was no shortage of surgical procedures, but general radiologic procedures were somewhat rare.
+Being the state’s only level 1 trauma center, there was no shortage of surgical procedures, but general radiologic procedures were somewhat rare.
 Fluoroscopy was especially lacking, and there was a lack of personnel who could teach us how to perform fluoroscopy procedures.
 I graduated with a lack of fluoroscopy skills and I graduated top of my class.
 I did not master fluoro until after graduation, on the job.” – Student at University of Mississippi Medical Center

 stars-4